• 5 min read

 A common question for buyers considering the investor visa Dubai property route is whether they meet the eligibility criteria.

-• Applicants must be at least 18 years old
+• Be at least 18 years old

 Types of Investor Visa

-2-Year Investor Visa
+2 Year Investor Visa

 Skyline of Dubai Marina with numerous skyscrapers under a clear blue sky, adjacent to a sandy beach lined with palm trees and sun loungers.